OKyne1/ot_genome_project/2_annotation_scripts/4_rage_classification/README.md

 To be a complete RAGE, it must have the boundries (already identified), all tra genes, at least 1 transposase and at least 1 cargo gene (currently using those defined in the paper).
 The presence of these genes is tested on the validated boundaries and the regions which meet these criteria are outputted in a new .bed file.

-## Initial results
+## Current results
-These scripts identify **100%** of complete RAGEs (3/3) but it also identifies **17/52** of the complete RAGEs with truncated genes.
-This is probably better than underclassification, however, we need to find a way to identify which of these are not truncated.
+Currently identifying 5 complete rages (2 new and potentially complete, Karp_73 and UT76_10), is mis-hitting with kato_02 (not recognising a truncated integrase) and misses kato_59 (integrase not recoginsed as complete).

 ## RAGE gene completeness
 Overclassification of RAGEs, is a result of truncated or degraded genes not being identified.
 Using a Blast+ script